Skip to content

 Data saver

-• Imagine a script that can periodically pull the latest data from an exchange and save it to disk, all without your intervention? vectorbtpro implements two classes that can do just this: one that saves to CSV and another one that saves to HDF.
+• Imagine a script that can periodically pull the latest data from an exchange and save it to disk, all without your intervention.
+VBT implements two classes that can do exactly this: one that saves to CSV and another that saves to HDF.

 BTCUSDT_1m_saver.py